 In accordance with Section 1106 of the City Charter, the City Council employs an independent certified public accountant who shall examine the books, records, inventories, and reports of all officers and employees who receive, handle, or disburse public funds.
 During Fiscal Year 2014-15, the City Council appointed MGO to a four-year contract with an option to extend for an additional two years.
 An agreement was signed in April 2020 to extend MGO's auditing services for Fiscal Years 2019-20 and 2020-21.
+In February 2022, the City Council approved to extend this agreement to include consulting services for the GASB 87 implementation and extend two additional years (Fiscal Year 2021-22 and Fiscal Year 2022-23) for the auditing services.
 The firm is experienced in auditing California public agencies and performs the functions of the independent certified public accountant as set forth in the City Charter.